|Birth: ||Jan. 22, 1942|

 I have always remembered something my uncle told me about death.
 He said "The good thing about dying is you make room for the sweet, little ones, who are growing up."

 "Uncle Raymond, You were a wonderful father to little Jake.
-You worked at the sawmill to support your family.
 I remember seeing you with your little son before he was taken away.
 You were protective and loving.
 You changed diapers, fed him, and made him laugh.
 Jake's eyes would light up and his arms would reach out when he saw you enter the room.
 I remember how baby Jake loved his daddy, grandma, and the rest of us.
 We loved him so much.
 Our hearts were broken when Jake left us to never return.
 Grandma died without seeing him just once again.
 I have not seen him.
 It is still heart breaking to me to this very day.
 I understand and can still feel the pain you endured.
 My biggest question is why - why were we alienated from Jake?
 Jake lost so much, too.
 Shamefully Sad."

 Thank You to Jennifer and Jimmy Fry for sponsoring Uncle Raymond's memorial.